 When to fertilize container roses

-You will need to be more rigorous about when you feed container roses.
+You will need to be more rigorous about when you feed roses growing in pots.

 'Roses in containers particularly will benefit from a monthly liquid feeding with a balanced fertilizer,' says Drew Swainston.